 A CVA (Company Voluntary Arrangement) is similar to an IVA (Individual Voluntary Arrangement), which would allow you to settle your debts by paying back a share of what you owe into affordable payments.
 This would offer some breathing space to help you get back on your feet.

-Other ways in which costs can be reduced, would be relocating your offices to somewhere more affordable.
+Other ways in which costs can be reduced, would be to relocating your offices to somewhere more affordable.
 There are often coworking spaces or business hubs which offer more affordable and flexible rates.

 Who is responsible for the business debt?